5 Oral Health Myths Debunked by a Dental Practice

-Dental practices continue to serve as reliable sources of information for individuals seeking to maintain optimal oral health.
+5 Oral Health Myths Debunked by a Dental Practice from Golden Smiles Dental in Rancho Cucamonga, CADental practices continue to serve as reliable sources of information for individuals seeking to maintain optimal oral health.
 However, myths often cloud the decision-making process related to daily care, recommended procedures, and overall dental well-being.
 Golden Smiles Dental seeks to debunk the five most common dental myths to help people regain control over their oral health.

 Myth 1: Harder brushing cleans better